 Myth 5 – Medications used to treat ADHD are unsafe

-This myth is not accurate.
 Any medication administered without proper medical supervision can be unsafe.
 However, the medications prescribed for ADHD are generally safe when used appropriately.
 In fact, studies show that with the proper administration of medicines and psychotherapy, children and adolescents with ADHD have been able to manage their symptoms to a great extent.

-ADHD is a complex neurodevelopmental disorder, and it has many faces.
+ADHD is a complex neurodevelopmental disorder, and it has many facets.
 Limiting its meaning to certain popular notions or subjecting its understanding to the myths, can alienate the people who are suffering from the disorder.
 The clearer we become with what the disorder is, the better equipped we become at helping ourselves and those around us.